cvxgrp/scs/python/README.md

 ----------
 In order to solve SDPs you must have BLAS and LAPACK installed.
 Point `scs.mk` to the location of these libraries.
-Without these you can still solve SOCPs, LPs, and EXPs.
+Without these you can still solve SOCPs, LPs, and ECPs.

 Scalability
 -----------